Why most downloaded goal tracking templates end up abandoned

 2. How do weekly progress worksheets build momentum?

 If SMART templates are about planning, weekly progress worksheets are about momentum.
-Harkin and colleagues’ meta-analysis of 138 studies found that monitoring progress toward goals has a significant positive effect on attainment — and the effect gets stronger when monitoring is written down [2].
+Brian Harkin and colleagues’ meta-analysis of 138 studies found that monitoring progress toward goals has a significant positive effect on attainment (effect size d=0.40), and the effect gets stronger when monitoring is written down [2].

-“The effect of monitoring on goal attainment was larger when progress was recorded physically rather than kept in one’s head.” – Harkin et al. [2]
+Harkin et al. found that the effect of monitoring on goal attainment was larger when progress was recorded physically rather than kept in one’s head [2].
+(Paraphrase of key finding.)

 A weekly progress worksheet is a structured document that records planned actions, completed actions, obstacles encountered, and adjustments for the following week.
 Weekly worksheets differ from daily logs by capturing trend patterns over seven-day cycles rather than individual day performance.

-That “what blocked you” column is where the real value lives when measuring goal progress.
-It catches patterns that daily logs miss (and those patterns are usually where the real problem hides).
+The “what blocked you” column is where the real value lives when measuring goal progress.
+That column catches patterns daily logs miss (and those patterns are usually where the real problem hides).

 Best for: Goals requiring consistent weekly action over 1-3 months, without the overhead of daily logging.

 Weekly progress worksheets expose the blockages you didn’t know existed.
 What happens when your weekly review reveals the same obstacle three weeks in a row?
-That’s a signal your goals need daily attention.
+The repeating obstacle is a signal your goals need daily attention.

 3. Daily goal logs: the micro-accountability tool